sumdher/VSCode-on-Android/README.md

 This attempt to install desktop VSCode on Android and then SSH-ing into a remote machine started as a proof-of-concept, but during the process, I found that Microsoft had already solved this with the [Remote - Tunnels](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server) extension.

-With this, a client on any machine can connect to a remote machine with [VS Code Server](https://code.visualstudio.com/docs/remote/vscode-server) installed, via a secure tunnel (without using SSH!).
-The client can run code remotely, make changes on the remote machine in any browser that supports web apps like vscode.dev or GitHub codespaces, etc.
+With this, a client can connect to a remote machine with [VS Code Server](https://code.visualstudio.com/docs/remote/vscode-server) installed, via a secure tunnel (without using SSH!).
+The client can run code remotely, make changes on the remote machine in any browser that supports web apps like vscode.dev or GitHub codespaces, etc., making the whole process platform-independent.

 This **Remote - Tunnel** option is far better than running desktop VSCode on Ubuntu proot-ed in Termux on Android because of a couple of reasons: it’s much simpler, has far less latency compared to using a VNC desktop viewer for proot Ubuntu, lower power consumption,  and most importantly, because it's cool as 🗿.